Epigenetics in learning and memory: DNA methylation

-DNMTs and Memory
+DNMTs and memory

 Miller and Sweatt demonstrated that rats trained in a contextual fear conditioning paradigm had elevated levels of mRNA for DNMT3a and DNMT3b in the hippocampus.
 Fear conditioning is an associative memory task where a context, like a room, is paired with an aversive stimulus, like a foot shock; animals who have learned the association show higher levels of freezing behavior when exposed to the context even in the absence of the aversive stimulation.
 However, when rats were treated with the DNMT inhibitors zebularine or 5-aza-2′-deoxycytidine immediately after fear-conditioning, they demonstrated reduced learning (freezing behavior).
 When treated rats were re-trained 24 hours later, they performed as well as non-treated rats.
 Furthermore, it was shown that when these DNMT inhibitors were given 6 hours after training, and the rats were tested 24 hours later, the rats displayed normal fear memory, indicating that DNMTs are involved specifically in memory consolidation.
 These findings reveal the importance of dynamic changes in methylation status in memory formation.

 Feng et al. created double conditional knock out (DKO) mice for the genes DNMT3a and DNMT1.
 These mice were shown to have significantly weakened long-term potentiation (LTP) and much more easily stimulated long-term depression (LTD) in the hippocampus.
 When tested in the Morris water navigation task, which is used to study hippocampus-dependent spatial memory, the DNMT3a/DNMT1 DKO mice took longer to find the platform than control mice.
 Single knock-out mice (SKO) for either DNMT3a or DNMT1 performed normally.
 DKO mice were also unable to consolidate memory after fear-conditioning.
 Since SKO mice did not exhibit the same learning and memory defects as the DKO mice, it was concluded that DNMT3a and DNMT1 play redundant roles in regulating learning and memory.

 When DNMTs are inhibited in the prefrontal cortex, recall of existing memories is impaired, but not the formation of new ones.
 This indicates that DNA methylation may be circuit-specific when it comes to regulating the formation and maintenance of memories.

-DNA Methylation Targets
+DNA methylation targets

 The memory suppressor gene, protein phosphatase 1 (PP1), was shown to have increased CpG island methylation after contextual-fear conditioning.
 This corresponded to decreased levels of PP1 mRNA in the hippocampus of the trained rats.
 When DNMTs were inhibited, increased methylation at the PP1 gene was no longer observed.
 These data suggest that during memory consolidation in associative learning tasks, CpG methylation is used to inhibit the expression of PP1, a gene that negatively inhibits memory formation.